 The hospice social worker provides organizational and emotional support to the patient and their family.
 This includes connecting the family with additional financial support programs or psychosocial support available in the community.

-Bereavement counselors are available to provide comfort and support to the patient coming to terms with their diagnosis in addition to providing grief support to their family.
-Support and bereavement counselling is available to family both before and after the death of their loved one.
+Bereavement Coordinators are available to provide comfort and support to the patient coming to terms with their diagnosis in addition to providing grief support to their family.
+Support and bereavement counseling is available to families both before and after the death of their loved one.

 Physical, occupational, and speech therapy deemed medically necessary by the hospice medical director and hospice IDG are provided to the patient.